 The ratio for a classic vinaigrette is:

 1 part acid : 3 parts oil

-I like to make my salad dressing in a small food processor or in my blender to create a quick emulsion, but it’s easy to whisk it in a glass bowl or large glass measuring cup.
-Store it in a glass jar with a tight-fitting lid.
-It keeps well in the refrigerator for up to 2 weeks.
+I like to make my salad dressing in a small food processor, or in a blender, to create a quick emulsion, but it’s easy to whisk it in a glass bowl or large glass measuring cup.
+Be sure to finely mince the shallots if you are whisking the dressing by hand.

 When making homemade vinaigrette salad dressing follow this order:

 - Mix together acid (fruit juice), and all other ingredients, except the Extra Virgin Olive Oil.